Bhattacharya-Lab/RNAmark/README.md

 ## Evaluation Scripts

-- After installation of above tools, change the paths in evaluations.sh in [Evaluation](https://github.com/Bhattacharya-Lab/RNAmark/tree/main/Evaluation) folder and run the following command to generate tables of metrics per method:
+- After installation of above tools, change the paths in evaluations.sh in [Evaluation](https://github.com/Bhattacharya-Lab/RNAmark/tree/main/Evaluation) folder and run the following command to generate a table of metrics per method.
+Change the method name in the argument as needed.
 ```
 cd Evaluation
 chmod a+x evaluation.sh